kesla/node-headless/README.md

 });
 ````

-.startXvfb also support an optional number to start searching from.
+headless also support an optional number to start searching from.

 ````javascript
 var headless = require('headless');